-Junior Forester Award certificates are available to download when you register or can be ordered along with pin badges through the RFS shop.
+Junior Forester Award certificates will be emailed to you when you register or can be ordered along with pin badges through the RFS shop.
 For data protection reasons we do not ask for children's names to be submitted to us, just order the number that you require and we will sign them and send them out to you on high quality card ready for you to fill out.